 Image Character Etiquette (ICE) Mentors/Eryn PiNK Girl Empowerment seeks a dedicated and inspired full-time team member who is committed to creating positive and supportive spaces for minority youth to assist with facilitating and mentoring programs.
-This is a year-long role with potential for renewal.
 The candidate will possess the following skills: ability to build relationships with middle and high school youth; facilitate in an engaging, creative and supportive way; ability to incorporate youth development and community building in curriculum design; have a keen awareness of and celebrate the vast cultural experiences of black and brown youth.

 DUTIES AND RESPONSIBILITIES

 Program Manager primary duties include, but are not limited to:

 - Establish and maintain relationship with community partners.